mees-van-wel/hexa-center-website/src/routes/guide/system/tipsandtricks/index.md

 - **Updated at**: Shows the **last** date the item was updated on.
 - **Created by**: Shows what user the item was **last** updated by.

-## 10. Advanced features: Export
+## 11. Advanced features: Export

 All overview pages feature an `Export` button.
+The export feature allows you to quickly convert all on screen items to an Excel based dataset.
+The export feature works together with the `Refinement` feature, explained in section 9, to allow for the creation of customizable datasets exported right to Excel.